threefoldfoundation/info_threefold/src/sustainability/energy_savings_digital_twin.md

 All these digital_twins talk to each other in a peer2peer way leading to a tremendously efficient organic system.

-### why can we be so efficient compared to a centralized system:
+### why can we efficient compared to a centralized system:

 Typically we can host more than 100 users on a small host (computer) of less than 2000 EUR.